History of military logistics: Middle Ages

 While on campaign, soldiers in the medieval period (the fifth to fifteenth centuries) in Europe were often responsible for supplying themselves, either through foraging, looting (more common during sieges), or purchases from markets along the campaign route.
 Even so, military commanders often provided their troops with food and supplies.
 This might be in lieu of wages if they worked within the king's household, but soldiers would be expected to pay for it from their wages if they did not, at cost or even with a profit.

 Some early governments, such as the Carolingians in eighth century, required soldiers to supply their own food for three months, but would feed soldiers thereafter for free if the campaign or siege was ongoing.
 Later, during the Saxon revolt of 1077–1088, Saxon soldiers were required to bring supplies enough for the entire campaign.
 Some individual feats of logistics were formidable; after a seven-week campaign English archers shot up to half a million arrows during the battle of Crécy in 1346.

 Soldiers were often required to come equipped for campaign with their own armour, shields and weapons.
 They could often obtain the needed supplies from local craftsmen: smiths, carpenters, and leather workers often supplied the local militia troops with cooking utensils, bows and arrows, and horseshoes and saddles.
 Archaeologists have found evidence of goods production in excavations of royal houses, suggesting that the Roman infrastructure of central arms and equipment factories was inherited, even if such factories were more decentralised.
 Estates during Charlemagne's reign were required to have carpenters staffed to produce weapons and armour.

-The Vikings focused on seizing sites like monasteries that had large stores of supplies such as grain, cheese, livestock, beer and wine.
-They were also often located in the heart of agricultural areas with large surpluses stored in warehouses and granaries.
+The Vikings focused on seizing sites such as monasteries that had large stores of supplies such as grain, cheese, livestock, beer and wine.
+These were often located in agricultural areas with large surpluses stored in warehouses and granaries.
 This simplified pillaging and foraging.
-They were also filled with valuable objects, and housed wealthy persons who could be ransomed for substantial sums.
+They were also filled with valuable objects and housed wealthy persons who could be ransomed for substantial sums.
 However, they still had to take some supplies with them, and their longships were not suited to this, so they also brought merchant ships (knerrir) to carry supplies with them (and to take plunder back).
 They established bases where supplies could be stored, which allowed them to occasionally field substantial forces and carry out large-scale operations, such as in the Siege of Paris in 885–886.